jessegrosjean/ScriptLib/README.md

 4. Enter `app.documents[0].text`.
 You should see "Hello World".

-5. Enter `app.documents[0].text = "Hello, Hello World".
+5. Enter `app.documents[0].text = "Hello, Hello World"`.
 You have assigned a new text value to the document.

 That's about it! :)